longfellowone/fastfaker/README.md

 * different documentation, new examples and tests
 * non deterministic (using the same `Seed` on `fastfaker` may lead to different results, eg Name(), than the same seed with `gofakeit`)
 * usage, instead of `gofakeit.Name()` the calls are `faker.Global.Name()` or `faker.NewFastFaker().Name()`
-* versioning, `fastfaker` uses the semantic version, making it compatible with go modules
+* `fastfaker` uses the semantic version, making it compatible with go modules
-* `fastfaker` generates Unicode strings (multi-byte runes)
-* `fastfaker` may return non-english data and non-US addresses

 ## Change log
 I try to [keep it updated here](./CHANGELOG.md).